 Get creative and have fun putting condoms on to increase their sex appeal.
 Whatever you can do to make wearing a condom more playful and spontaneous, the more likely you are to keep using them.
 (Read about the correct way to put on a condom in 9 Things You Didn't Know About Putting on a Condom.)

 Lubricant’s not just for the ladies.
 Squeezing a couple of drops inside a condom will increase the sensations at the head of the penis and take your safe sex to a new sensual level.
 Remember that a little lube goes a long way though.
 This is one case where it doesn’t pay to be heavy handed, as too much lubricant can cause the condom to slip out of place.
 Also make sure you’re choosing water-based lubricants, as the oil-based kind can degrade condoms.

-Major condoms brands, including Trojan, Durex and LifeStyles, have jumped into selling vibrating rings.
+Many major condoms brands have jumped into selling vibrating rings.
+You can get higher end ones from many other manufacturers as well.
 They're popular, they're fun and they make using condoms much sexier.
 They’re essentially plastic bands that sit at the condom’s base.
 They feature buzzing nubs that are designed to come in contact with a woman’s clitoris.
 During intercourse, this nub stimulates the clitoris for more satisfying sex.
 What's not to like about that?